-Naturally, you may want to do several copies of your seed.
-For instance, you could have one copy stored near where you live while another one is kept much further (i.e. close to where a good friend or family member lives).
+Naturally, you may want to do several copies of your seed phrase.
+For instance, you could have one copy stored near your home while another one much further (i.e. near a family member’s home).

-As you may have noticed, things can get quite tricky: several copies of the seed, each copy possibly split into several parts and each part in a different location.
+As you may have noticed, things can get quite tricky: several copies of the seed phrase, each copy possibly split into several parts and each part in a different location.
 It might be time to draw a treasure map!